 The Pandemic Cyclone

-“This chart shows the daily number of new Covid-19 infections in each state over time.
+"This chart shows the daily number of new Covid-19 infections in each state over time.
 The y-axis is the population-normalized number of new infections per day; the x-axis is the rate of transmission (Rt).
-Each dot is a state or territory of the US, colored by region, and the area of the dot is proportional to the estimated number of new Covid-19 infections on that day.
+Each dot is a state or territory of the US, colored by region, and the area of the dot is proportional … Continue reading The Pandemic Cyclone

 Effective Data Visualization: Transform Information into Art